ethereum/EIPs/EIPS/eip-1.md

 - **Rationale** - The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale should discuss important objections or concerns raised during discussion around the EIP.
 - **Backwards Compatibility** *(optional)* - All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their consequences.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 This section may be omitted if the proposal does not introduce any backwards incompatibilities, but this section must be included if backward incompatibilities exist.
 - **Test Cases** *(optional)* - Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
 Tests should either be inlined in the EIP as data (such as input/expected output pairs, or included in `../assets/eip-###/<filename>`.
 This section may be omitted for non-Core proposals.
 - **Reference Implementation** *(optional)* - An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
-This section may be omitted for all EIPs.
+This section may be omitted for most EIPs.
+Final Core EIPs should link to the relevant Execution Client or Consensus Client commits that implement the EIP.
 - **Security Considerations** - All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life-cycle of the proposal.
 E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 EIP submissions missing the "Security Considerations" section will be rejected.
 An EIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.
 - **Normative References**
 - **Informative References** - Complete references for all external resources must be included in these two sections, as specified below.